The Kibbe body types are a set of 13 unique style types based on

 Visual Body Mapping

-Our Process: We use advanced 3D body scanning technology combined with AI-powered line tracing to create accurate sketch lines.
-This helps our system accurately measure your proportions and visualize if your dominant element contains vertical or curve, as well as your additional elements, that combined, create your Kibbe type.
+The Process: I use advanced 3D body scanning technology combined with AI-powered line tracing to create accurate sketch lines.
+This helps the system accurately measure your proportions and visualize if your dominant element contains vertical or curve, as well as your additional elements, that combined, create your Kibbe type.
 Get your photo analysis

 Sample Model